jvitku/nengo_1.4/README.md

 #### TODO:

-* prosperity reading

-* fitness evaluation

-* multiple models at once
+* multi thread execution of multiple models in one simulator

+#### TODO less important:

 * QLambda prosperity publishing works only each second step